eafit-apolo/apolo-users/docs/source/software/applications/bayescan/bayescan-2.1/index.rst

      :language: bash

-The test for our **builded version** was excuted by the example provied in this this entry.
+The test for our **builded version** was excuted by the example provided in this this entry.

 .. note::